-This data allows us to make very accurate temperature forecast for several days out, the graph above displays this.
-For the high temperature one day out about 70% of the time the high is within 3 degrees of what was predicted.
-When the forecast gets out to 3 days the high temperature is within 3 degrees about 53% of the time.
-But the low temperature is generally off more than the high because other factors come into play once the sun goes down.
-Localized cloud cover and wind greatly affect the temperature, and are quite hard to forecast because they can vary a lot over small areas.
-These improvements are huge because 20 years ago 2 day forecasts are now as accurate as 5 day forecasts are today on average
+This gathered data allows scientists to make very accurate temperature forecast for several days out, as seen in the graph above.
+For a one day forecast, 70% of the time the high temperature is within three degrees of what was predicted.
+For a three day forecast the high temperature is within 3 degrees about 53% of the time.
+However, the low temperature is generally off more than the high temperature because other factors come into play once the sun goes down making the low temperature harder to forecast.
+Localized cloud cover and wind greatly affect the temperature, and are quite hard to forecast because they can vary vastly over small areas.
+These improvements are huge because 20 years ago a two day forecast is now as accurate as 5 day forecast.